ONSgeo/sdg-9-1-1/README.md

 ### Considerations

-- The methodology of this indicator calcualtion is based upon assumed inpout data formats (see methodology).
+- The methodology of this indicator calculation is based upon assumed input data formats (see methodology).
 If better input data is found in an alternative format, methodology may need to be adjusted accordingly.
 - It may be possible to find a geographic representation of rural-urban classifications.
 In this instance, administrative boundaries won't be necessary.
 This code is however designed to be run with them as an input, so that step will need to be omitted.
 - This script refers to administrative boundaries as LADs by default in variables and functions since this is what we used in the initial calculation.
-The calculation will still hold up for any administartive boundary shapefile, although the nomenlature may become confusing.
+The calculation will still hold up for any administrative boundary shapefile, although the nomenclature may become confusing.
 - We chose to exclude roads classified by Ordnance Survey as "Not-Classified" and "Unknown" as being not all-season in our initial calculation.
-Since they are not explicitly defined as being all-season (or not), these definitons are open to some interpretation.
+Since they are not explicitly defined as being all-season (or not), these definitions are open to some interpretation.
 - Please consult the [UN indicator requirements](https://unstats.un.org/sdgs/metadata/files/Metadata-09-01-01.pdf)for further considerations.

 ### Further work

-- The input data and methodolofy should be comprehsivenly compared against [UN specified requirements](https://unstats.un.org/sdgs/metadata/files/Metadata-09-01-01.pdf) wehn considering improvements.
+- The input data and methodology should be comprehensively compared against [UN specified requirements](https://unstats.un.org/sdgs/metadata/files/Metadata-09-01-01.pdf) when considering improvements.
 - `sdg_9_1_1.py` currently has no notebook for ease of use.
 It would benefit from having one.
 - This script currently allows for the indicator to be calculated as a total for the areas covered by the input data.
-It is possible (and probably useful) order to calcualte this indicator at the highest level of granularity offerred by the input data.
+It is possible (and probably useful) order to calculate this indicator at the highest level of granularity offered by the input data.

 #### Authors